Mike Clevinger

-Michael Anthony Clevinger (born December 21, 1990) is an American professional baseball pitcher who is a free agent.
+Michael Anthony Clevinger (born December 21, 1990) is an American professional baseball pitcher for the NC Dinos of the KBO League.
 He has previously played in Major League Baseball (MLB) for the Cleveland Indians, San Diego Padres, and Chicago White Sox.
 Clevinger made his MLB debut in 2016.

 Early life and amateur career

 Clevinger was born on December 21, 1990, in Jacksonville, Florida.
 He graduated from Wolfson High School in Jacksonville, Florida.
 He played college baseball at The Citadel before transferring to Seminole Community College after his freshman season.
 After the 2011 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Professional career

 Los Angeles Angels

 The Los Angeles Angels of Anaheim selected Clevinger in the fourth round of the 2011 Major League Baseball draft.
 He spent 2011 with the rookie-level Orem Owlz before being promoted to the Cedar Rapids Kernels the following year, where he pitched in eight games.
 He had elbow reconstruction surgery, and as a result only pitched in three total games in 2013.